 After an exciting and rather exhausting day touring Sitka, Alaska (we docked at 7am), I noticed on the list of daily activities aboard my cruise ship that there was an ensemble playing “Movie Classics” at something called the Lincoln Center Stage.
 I was anticipating hearing “Tara’s Theme” or some other hackneyed piece of motion picture musicality, so my expectations were not very high.
 But the allure of the casino had already diminished and I had absolutely no desire to attend a spa lecture on reducing wrinkles.
-So, I thought that this would be a good way to unwind before dinner.
+So, I thought that this would be a good way to unwind before dinner after a long day of touring.
 And by unwinding I mean relaxing with a glass of wine in hand.

 The ensemble was composed of a string quartet (Atlys Music), which was accompanied by pianist and arranger John Arndt.
 Atlys was formed in December 2015 in Chicago, where they were all attending school.
 Before forming the group, Jinty McTavish (violin), Sabrina Tabby (Violin), Rita Andrade (viola) and Genevieve Tabby (Cello) all played together in the Civic Orchestra of Chicago, an apprentice orchestra of the Chicago Symphony Orchestra.
 They all knew each other, played well together and decided to give it a go as a group,